vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 ## Tanzu Application Services Foundation

-You will need a Tanzu Application Services (TAS) Foundation where you will deploy your applications.
+For the best experience, you will need a Tanzu Application Services (TAS) Foundation where you will deploy your applications.

 If you work for an organization that runs TAS foundations,